How to Start an LLC in Mississippi | 2023 Guide

 • The new name must include “LLC” if it is a limited liability company.

 In Mississippi, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 180 days.
-To keep the name, you must file a name reservation application in Mississippi Secretary of State
+You must file a name reservation application in Mississippi Secretary of State to keep the name.

 Recommended: We recommend a professional service that can offer you unlimited name search, trademark and copyright registration at a reasonable price.
 We recommend using –

 You can register your business under a different legal name if your preferred name isn’t available.
-Once you have chosen a name, you can submit an application for a DBA (doing business as).
+Once you have chosen a name, you can submit an application for filing Mississippi DBA (doing business as).
 In this manner, you can choose any name you desire for your business.
 A DBA allows a company to operate under the name of the person or entity who owns it.
-If you have decided to file for a DBA, you can file it in one method, online for an easier way.
-However, before filing a DBA, you should know that you need to renew your DBA up to five years, which costs around $25.
+If you have decided to file for a DBA, you can file it in one method, online.
+However, before filing a DBA, you should know that you need to renew your DBA from up to five years, which costs around $25.

 Step 2: Hire a Registered Agent in Mississippi